amithtr-emvigo/cavli-orders/README.md

 # cavli-orders APIs

+Update your  MongoDB Url in config.json file

-Run App :  npm start
+To Run App :  npm start

 use the orders.xls file for uploading the orders  (You can find the file in project folder)